gdiciocco/sim-access/README.md

 - SIM868 from waveshare connected via GPIO to a raspberry pi zero w

 ## Changes
-get_rssi() - returns a tuple containing level and ber according to the comments - TODO tune to avoid posterior reformatting
+get__raw_rssi() - returns a tuple containing raw level and ber according to gsm module

+get_rssi() - returns a tuple returning signal level in str "-nn dBm" and BER converted to quality str "high" "medium" or "low"

 sms_delall() - used to empty all the message storages